-Robotic surgery is a newer technique for repairing hernias in which the surgeon is seated at a console and handles the surgical instruments from the console.
-Advantages of robotic surgery include three-dimensional images of the inside of the abdomen, smaller scars, and less pain.
+Robotic surgery is a newer technique for repairing hernias.
+It’s a minimally invasive procedure that’s an alternative to traditional open surgery.
+During the procedure, your surgeon sits at a console and maneuvers the surgical instruments (robot) from the console.
+Advantages of robotic surgery include three-dimensional images of the inside of your abdomen, smaller scars, less pain and a faster recovery time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You’ll work with your surgeon to ensure you’re a good candidate for robotic hernia surgery.
 Laparoscopic or robotic surgery isn’t always the best option for your specific hernia.
 It depends on your unique case.
 Your surgeon will consider multiple factors, including:

 Your surgeon may also discuss available options if they find an occult (or hidden) hernia during surgery.
 These hernias don’t show up during exams or ultrasounds, but your provider may find one while repairing your diagnosed hernia.
 According to research, surgeons find occult hernias in 16% of robotic inguinal hernia repairs.

 It’s important to have a plan in place in case your surgeon finds this type of hernia during surgery.